The Velvet Underground | The Velvet Underground (Music From The Motion Picture Soundtrack) - 2LP

-The VELVET UNDEGROUND – ” The Velvet Underground: A Documentary Film By Todd Haynes – Music From The Motion Picture Soundtrack “
+The VELVET UNDERGROUND – ” The Velvet Underground: A Documentary Film By Todd Haynes – Music From The Motion Picture Soundtrack “

 This soundtrack is curated by the documentary’s director, Todd Haynes, and music supervisor Randall Poster.
 It includes well-known and rare tracks from the band as well as songs and performances that influenced The Velvet Underground, including the doo-wop of The Diablos, the ground breaking rock and roll of Bo Diddley, and the avant-garde compositions of La Monte Young.
 Its booklet also features exclusive liner notes by Haynes.